 The result is a thickening of the signal and a sound similar to a chorus pedal.

-The DigiTech Bass Whammy (link to check the price on Amazon) has a “shallow” and “deep” detune setting.
+The DigiTech Bass Whammy has a “shallow” and “deep” detune setting.
 The extent of the detune is controlled via the built-in expression pedal.

-Octave pedals, as the name suggests, produce octaves above and/or below the determined pitch of the input signal.
+As the name suggests, octave pedals produce octaves above and/or below the determined pitch of the input signal.

-The TC Electronic Sub ‘N’ Up (link to check the price on Amazon) is can produce the following octaves in addition to the direct signal:
+The TC Electronic Sub ‘N’ Up can produce the following octaves in addition to the direct signal:

 - 2 octaves below